-Natural Fertility Info.com founder Hethir Rodriguez shares a Q&A, at least once a week on Periscope (Download the Periscope App here… to join), to cover questions from our readers and viewers.
-Following are several questions from this Fertility Q&A about low progesterone levels and natural therapies to promote their health, stopping herbs and if doing so can cause miscarriage, and naturally impacting egg health.
+Natural Fertility Info.com founder Hethir Rodriguez shares a Q&A, at least once a week live (Download the Instagram App to join!), to cover questions from our readers and viewers.
+The following are several questions from this Fertility Q&A about low progesterone levels and natural therapies to promote their health, stopping herbs and if doing so can cause miscarriage, and naturally impacting egg health.

 Q1: Which is the best to take if I have low progesterone… progesterone cream, maca or vitex?